femie15/darey/project 1/project9.md

 copy the content of the SSH key we use to login to our instance into the key field, then type "NFS" in the Name field, Hostname has "<Private-IP-address-of-the-NFS-server>"

 Username field "ec2-user", and remote directory field "/mnt/apps".

 Click "test configuration" to give a "Success" test response, then click "Save".

-  Save the configuration, open your Jenkins job/project configuration page and add another one "Post-build Action"
+Save the configuration, open your Jenkins job/project configuration page and add another one "Post-build Action" Save this configuration and go ahead,

+Lastly, from the terminal, goto the NFS server, run `chown -R nobody:nobody /mnt` (or `chown -R nobody:nogroup /mnt` for centos server) and `chmod -R 777 /mnt` (for permission to jenkins)

-  Save this configuration and go ahead, change something in README.MD file in your GitHub Tooling repository.
+change something in README.MD file in your GitHub Tooling repository.

 Webhook will trigger a new job and in the "Console Output" of the job you will find something like this: